Laws and policies that attempt to reduce firearm violence: Research review

 It is worth noting that research findings in this area are of more than just theoretical interest.
 Two of the country’s leading jurists, Supreme Court Justice Stephen Breyer and U.S. Court of Appeals Judge Richard Posner, have recently reviewed the academic literature and incorporated it into their opinions (Breyer here, and Posner here) on gun restriction-related cases, as the New York Times notes.
 Both jurists found that the empirical research is not conclusive enough to support certain kinds of gun restrictions, specifically a ban on carrying guns in public.

-Tags: crime, guns, law, metastudy, youth
+Keywords: crime, guns, law, metastudy, youth

 Read the issue-related USA Today article titled "Researcher: U.S. Could Learn From Aussie Gun Buyback."